euphort-wind/euphort-wind.github.io/content/post/italy/index.md

     caption: Pasta Carbonara & Pizza Quattro Formaggi

 ---
 Hej!
-I want to share an extract of my experience of visiting magical Italy.
+I share an extract of my experience of visiting magical Italy.
 I was there in the spring of 2024.
 Below are some notes on what I tasted, saw and listened to.<br>
 <b>Important:</b> I only share my own experience and recommend the things I personally tried and liked.
 Therefore, everything written below is extremely subjective, and also does not cover all the wonderful local attributes and places ☺️.

 <b>🗺 Places:</b> Rome, Pisa, Florence, Bologna, Rimini.<br>